Urban Heat Island - Urban Weather Generator

 none

-Fig. 106 The dialog for the SUEWS Prepare plugin (click for a larger image).
+Fig. 136 Settings for the UWG main plugin (click for a larger image).

 Tutorial finished.